ComeInRage/SFMLSimpleEngine/README.md

 ### II.
 Download and build source files

 Download .cpp and .h files from [/src](https://github.com/ComeInRage/SFMLSimpleEngine/tree/main/src) directory.
 After that build files into library and connect one to your Project.
 You can use Visual Studio to build static library.

+## Using SFMLSimpleEngine

+Chapter will be created soon...